 The Hidden Cost of Slow Response in Multifamily Leasing

 Most multifamily operators think about response time as a customer service issue.
-Respond quickly, and prospects feel well-served.
-Respond slowly, and they feel ignored.
-This framing misses the more important dynamic: response time is a conversion variable, and the economics are sharper than most operators realize.
+Respond quickly and prospects feel well-served.
+Respond slowly and they feel ignored.
+That framing misses the more important dynamic.
+Response time is a conversion variable, and the economics are sharper than most operators realize.

-Research on lead response behavior consistently shows that the probability of qualifying a prospect drops dramatically after the first five minutes.
-After ten minutes, the conversion rate is a fraction of what it would have been with an immediate response.
-After an hour, most prospects have either moved on or are already engaged with a competing property.
+Research on lead response behavior consistently shows that the probability of qualifying a prospect drops sharply after the first five minutes.
+After ten minutes, the conversion rate is a fraction of what it would have been.
+After an hour, most prospects have moved on or are already engaged with a competing property.

 For leasing teams managing multiple properties, responding within ten minutes to every inquiry — across all channels, including after hours and on weekends — is not operationally feasible without automation.
 The math simply does not work.
 A leasing agent handling fifty inquiries per day cannot provide sub-ten-minute responses to all of them while also conducting tours, processing applications, and managing existing residents.